D8732/FusionSOC-NIST/README.md

 This Control helps  makes sure your environment is continuously observed for suspicious activity—not just logging, but collecting, analyzing, and acting on signals.

-For phishing emails multiple controls can be of use i'll just name a few
+**Phishing emails multiple controls can be of use i'll just name a few.**

 **SI-4 – System Monitoring :  Sentinel rules that detect brand-impersonation, suspicious links, and anomalous sender.**